Sansarpur: Story behind the fall of the Mecca of Hockey.

 If we see today, Sansarpur has lost its identity.
 Not a single player has emerged at the Olympics from Sansarpur in the past few decades.
 And in coming future the image looks the same.
 The President of Sansarpur Sports Club, Jarnail Singh Kullar, outlined how the young guns of his village have shifted from coming to playgrounds for sporting activities in the past to now dealing with addictive substances.

 The village of Sansarpur, is no different, at least at a cursory glance, from any other village in Punjab.
-This village has been the breeding ground of world class hockey players for the past decades, produced players who have shown their magic sticks to bring glory and gold to the country.
+This village has certainly been the breeding ground of world class hockey players for the past decades.
+It has produced players who have shown their magic sticks to bring glory and gold to the country.
 But with time, and circumstances, have treated this gold mine of talent harshly.
 Now the people of the village fight to keep the sport a live in the region hoping against hope that someone will appreciate their efforts and rescue them and will help the Mecca of hockey to regain its legacy.

 Share this Post on :